Wests Tigers: Change of chair of the board

 On 13 November 2019 the club announced Lee Hagipantelis had been appointed chair of the board of the football club.
 Whilst Mr O'Farrell had only been with the club for a short while, he resigned his post to take up the position of ambassador to India for Australia.

 Lee Hagipantelis is the Principal of Wests Tigers shirt sponsor, Brydens Lawyers.

 Season 2020

 The new season was kicked off with an away game against St. George Illawarra at WIN Stadium in Wollongong.
 Wests Tigers ran out 24–14 victors against the Red V. The season was interrupted with the global pandemic COVID-19 following the opening round, with all games being placed on hiatus.

 When the shortened NRL season recommenced, all games were played initially behind closed doors.
 Wests played six matches with no fans able to visit the stadia to watch the games.
 Fans were re-admitted in limited numbers in round 8 with Wests Tigers losing to Penrith in front of 5000 fans at Bankwest Stadium.

-2020 wasn't a great year for the club on the pitch, eventually fading away to 11th position, with only seven wins and thirteen losses.
-The club also set a new unwanted record being the first side since the competition began in 1908 to concede 24 points or more in a game for ten consecutive matches.
+2020 saw the club fall to 11th position, with only seven wins and thirteen losses.
+The club also set a new, unwanted, record being the first side to concede 24 points or more in a game for ten consecutive matches.